alexyy802/Texus/examples/replit/readme.md

 The site is integrated with GitHub, a code-hosting platform, providing a way to import and run projects from GitHub Users can also import projects from Glitch, which provides a similar service to Replit.

 # Installing
-Before installing Texus you are needed to uninstall forks such as `pycord, nextcord, etc.` or it will interfere with the library installation and usage
+Before installing Texus you need to uninstall forks such as `pycord, nextcord, etc.` or it will interfere with the library installation and usage

 Steps to install the latest version of texus :